rezervemoney/gitbooks/mechanics-usdr/bonds.md

 # Bonds

-USDR's Bond system is an innovative ERC4626-compliant tokenized vault that allows users to stake USDR stablecoins and earn rewards over time, similar to traditional US Treasury bonds.&#x20;
+USDR's Bond system is an innovative ERC4626-compliant tokenized vault that allows users to stake USDR stablecoins and earn rewards over time, similar to traditional US Treasury bonds.

 Built on the Ethereum-based smart contracts, it provides a decentralized alternative to government-issued debt securities while maintaining the security and yield characteristics that make Treasury bonds attractive to investors.

 ## How Does It Work?

-Users can deposit USDR tokens into the USDRBond vault, which automatically converts their deposits into bond shares.&#x20;
+Users can deposit USDR tokens into the USDRBond vault, which automatically converts their deposits into bond shares.

 There are two pre-defined bonds that users can stake their USDR tokens into: